DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Undo popup

 The new api/scheduler_undo_deleted_config.md config is enabled by default.
-You can disable it via config if you don't want this behavior:
+You can disable it via the config, if this behavior doesn't suit your needs:

 ~~~js
 scheduler.config.undo_deleted = false;
 ~~~

-### Changed in the Map View
+### Changes in the Map View

 The following properties are deprecated and included into the api/scheduler_map_settings_config.md configuration object: